Brief me

 The project sits within the political context of the EU Biodiversity Strategy for 2030 and the latest COM (2022) 404 final CONFERENCE ON THE FUTURE OF EUROPE Putting Vision into Concrete Action.
 BiodiverCities can also provide knowledge and know-how of direct interest to EU Missions for Climate-Neutral and Smart Cities, Adaptation to Climate Change and Soil.

-Through a public "Call for an expression of interest", the BiodiverCities project has selected ten cities to experiment participatory and innovative approaches to enhance biodiversity in urban areas.
-The cities we have been working with are: Leiden (Netherlands), Palma de Mallorca (Spain), Valongo (Portugal), Vilnius (Lithuania), Maribor (Slovenia), Novi Sad (Serbia), Palermo (Italy), Regalbuto (Italy), Varese (Italy) and Lisbon (Portugal).
+Through a public "Call for an expression of interest", the BiodiverCities project selected ten cities to experiment participatory and innovative approaches to enhance biodiversity in urban areas.
+The cities we worked with are: Leiden (Netherlands), Palma (Spain), Valongo (Portugal), Vilnius (Lithuania), Maribor (Slovenia), Novi Sad (Serbia), Palermo (Italy), Regalbuto (Italy), Varese (Italy) and Lisbon (Portugal).
 The city of Sofia (Bulgaria) was involved into the second stream of work of this project, dedicated to the mapping of urban biodiversity and ecosystem services at European scale.
-In general, seven EU member states are represented within BiodiverCities, plus Serbia.

-The project started in late January 2020 and will run until April 2023.
+The project started in late January 2020 and ended in April 2023.

 A mid-term report of the project is available here.